How to Make Flyer Design Work in a Digital World

 Standard Print Flyer Sizes

-Each size creates different opportunities for design.
+Each size offers different design opportunities.
 A6 flyers demand extreme simplicity with a single focal point, while A4 allows for narrative development across the space.

 Digital Flyer Dimensions